-- (a) An employee is entitled to maternity leave of up to 17 weeks without pay. - (b) An employee shall notify the Employer in writing of the expected date of the termination of her pregnancy.
-Such notice will be given at least ten weeks prior to the expected date of the termination of the pregnancy. - (c) The period of maternity leave shall commence six weeks prior to the expected date of the termination of the pregnancy.
-The commencement of leave may be deferred for any period approved in writing by a duly qualified medical practitioner.
+(a) An employee is entitled to maternity leave of up to 17 weeks without pay.

+(b) An employee shall notify the Employer in writing of the expected date of the delivery.
+Such notice will be given at least ten weeks prior to the expected date of the delivery.

+(c) The period of maternity leave shall commence six weeks prior to the expected date of the delivery.
+The commencement of leave may be deferred for any period approved in writing by a duly qualified medical practitioner or registered midwife.